jluisftapia/RAMExtraction/README.md

 > a) pre-compiled 32-bit version of the scraper.bin
 Notice: This scraper works only for file systems of 32 bit and will only save a maximum of 4GB of memory, also important to notice use a USB 3.0 drive with a fast write speed is a good idea since slower type can take longer time.

-> b) RMPrepUSB, this tool writes to the drive 0 of the USB which will be the boot drive.
+> b) RMPrepUSB_Portable_v2.1.741a.zip.
+Unzip this file and which contains several tools from those select "RMPREPUSB.exe" this writes to the USB drive on the sector 0 which will make our device the boot drive.

 ## Building the USB